 Student Scholarships: Woodbury University is committed to financial accessibility and socioeconomic diversity among its students, and offers competitive merit-based financial aid to top-performing scholars.

-Faculty Support: By recruiting and retaining accomplished teacher-scholars, Agnes Scott ensures that student achievement remains a priority.
+Faculty Support: By recruiting and retaining accomplished teacher-scholars, Woodbury ensures that student achievement remains a priority.
 This support encourages faculty scholarship and enables professors to implement innovative teaching methods in the classroom.

 Presidential Priorities: These funds provide unrestricted support that may be used to address the current, most pressing needs and also allows the president to seize immediate opportunities for the benefit of the university.
 These include:

 The Woodbury University Scholarship Fund was established for the sole purpose of providing scholarships to students currently enrolled in Woodbury University.
 Scholarships are a way to bridge the gap for those who are academically able yet financially challenged.100% of your gift goes directly to students that have demonstrated need.